pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 * Integration Kit Properties
 * Hostnames

 Leaving these confidential items as unencrypted text is unacceptable for source control.
-The next logical step is to abstract the unencrypted values and replace with variables.
-Then, the values can be stored in a secrets management tool (e.g. Hashicorp Vault) and the variablized file can be in source control.
+The next logical step is to abstract the unencrypted values and replace them with variables.
+Then, the values can be stored in a secrets management tool (such as Hashicorp Vault) and the variablized file can be in source control.

 Converting each of the encrypted keys for their unencrypted counterparts and hostnames with variables is cumbersome and can be automated.
-And As we know in devops... if it _can_  be automated, it _must_ be automated.
-See [Using Bulk Config Tool](#using-bulk-config-tool)
+As we know in DevOps, if it _can_ be automated, it _must_ be automated.
+For more information, see [Using Bulk Config Tool](#using-bulk-config-tool).

-A variablized `data.json.subst` is a good candidate for committing to source control once any unencrypted text is removed.
+A variablized `data.json.subst` is a good candidate for committing to source control after removing any unencrypted text.

 ### Using Bulk Config Tool